 When will I register for classes?

-When you submit your seat deposit you are automatically registered for you first year courses, and there are no further steps you need to make.
+When you submit your seat deposit you will be automatically registered for your first year courses by the Registrar, and there are no further steps you need to make.

 When will I receive my class schedule?